The Exterminator (roller coaster): History

-Ride Experience
+Ride experience

 Queue

 Riders enter the queue line through a concrete tunnel passing underneath the ride's logo.
-Turning right, the riders walk down a short ramp and then turn left into the main queue room themed to an underground electrical substation decorated with electrical cabinets, fuse boxes, gauges, and meters.
+Turning right, the riders walk down a short ramp and then turn left into the main queue room, themed to an underground electrical substation decorated with electrical cabinets, fuse boxes, gauges, and meters.
 A red button located on the far side of the room can be pushed by guests and after a certain number of pushes, it activates two sirens mounted to the ceiling which light up red and sound a loud buzzer.

-In the earlier days of the attraction, a looping pre-show would be played on two TV monitors featuring emergency news broadcasts from the fictional WKIF news station.
-A news anchor would explain that 8-foot tall mutant rats had breached the underground utility tunnels beneath the fictional town of Kennyville and were causing many buildings to collapse due to damages in the foundations.
-It is reported that employees of the Kennyville Power Company that had been sent to investigate the situation have mysteriously gone missing and that a team of exterminators from a high-tech pest control company, Vermin Inc., were now being sent into the tunnels to kill the rats.
-The anchor instructs the viewers to stay in their homes and only to evacuate if they feel tremors beneath the foundation.